Explore the best of Nanjing with this 3-day itinerary, featuring must-see historic landmarks, scenic parks, and modern attractions.

 I really love Nanjing because it perfectly represents today’s China: a blend of ancient history and modern architecture.
 However, this city doesn’t get the attention it deserves among foreign tourists.
 If you are planning your first trip to China, you should consider adding at least a couple of days to your itinerary to explore Jiangsu’s capital and maybe continue your trip exploring some of Jiangsu’s water towns, as I recommend here.

-Remember to download a VPN or get an eSim before coming to China.
+Remember to download a VPN or get an eSIM before coming to China.
+As for travel insurance, I recommend this one.

-If you are interested in Chinese history, don’t miss my guide to Xuzhou and Suqian in Jiangsu, and here is my Jiangsu travel guide.
-Here you can find my Shanghai travel guide.
+If you are interested in Chinese history, don’t miss my guide to Xuzhou and Suqian in Jiangsu.
+My Jiangsu travel guide is also available here.
+Here, you can find my Shanghai travel guide.